MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 From the screeplot we can see that the amount of variation explained drops dramatically after the first component.
 This suggests that just one component may be sufficient to summarise the data.

-Next, we will check for the proportion of variance explained by each PC axis.
+Next, we will check for the proportion of variance explained by each PC axis using these commands:
 ```R
 # get stats info from the pca
 sum.pca <- summary(pca.2lin)
 # print stats info
 sum.pca$importance[, 1:5]
 ```
+You will see something like this:
 ```R
                             PC1      PC2      PC3      PC4      PC5
 Standard deviation     11.47642 2.867703 2.788018 2.730173 2.602429
 Proportion of Variance  0.26852 0.016770 0.015850 0.015200 0.013810
 Cumulative Proportion   0.26852 0.285290 0.301140 0.316330 0.330140
 ```
-Here you can see that the first PC axis (PC1) explains 27% of the total variance.
-Other PC axes explain about 1.5% of the variance.
+Here you can see that the first PC axis (PC1) explains 11.5% of the total variance.
+Other PC axes explain about 2% of the variance each.

-OK!
 Now we are ready to plot our PCA.
-There are many ways to do this, but here is an approach that uses the R library `ggplot2`, which is highly customizable.
-For this, we first make a synthetic dataframe which incorporates various features:
+There are many ways to do this, but here is an approach that uses the R package called `ggplot2`, which is highly customizable.
+For this, we first make a synthetic dataframe that incorporates various features:
-* Number of PCs that we want to examine (usually we keep the first four PCs, but you can keep more)
+* Number of PCs that we want to examine (usually we keep the first four PCs, but you can keep more if you like)
 * Sample ids
 * Populations info
 * Any other attribute of your samples (e.g. size, color, sex, etc.)